Which Gold Coast surf school is for you?

 Voted Queensland’s best surf school on TripAdvisor, the guys from Get Wet Surf School have taught over 45,000 wannabe surfers how to stand up and ride the Gold Coast’s waves.
 They’re so successful they even promise a full refund if you don’t stand up during your first lesson.

-Hot tip: Bring your friends and family along as spectators (and your pooch, too!).
-After your morning surf, head to the Fishermen’s Co-op down the road to grab some fresh local seafood straight off the trawlers.
+Hot tip: After your morning surf, head to the Fishermen’s Co-op down the road to grab some fresh local seafood straight off the trawlers.
 And did we mention there’s free parking ALL DAY LONG?

 Where: The Spit, Seaworld Dr, Main Beach